Dilorom114/basics/class_notes.md

 	In computer programming and software design, code refactoring is the process of restructuring existing computer code—changing the factoring—without changing its external behavior.
 Refactoring is intended to improve the design, structure, and/or implementation of the software, while preserving its functionality.

 - Pycharm shortcuts:
-	Autoformating: ctrl + Alt + L based on PEP-8 Style Guide: https://www.python.org/dev/peps/pep-0008/
+	Autoformatting: ctrl + Alt + L based on PEP-8 Style Guide: https://www.python.org/dev/peps/pep-0008/

-### What is Data structrues?
+### What is Data structures?
 	In computer science, a data structure is a data organization, management, and storage format that enables efficient access and modification.[1][2][3]
 More precisely, a data structure is a collection of data values, the relationships among them, and the functions or operations that can be applied to the data.

 	A data structure is a particular way of organizing data in a computer so that it can be used effectively.